 You simply cannot go wrong with this landing net!

-Constructed from 100% polyester, the mesh of the Fox Torque Landing Net is ultra soft and very fish friendly.
+Constructed from 100% polyester, the mesh of the Fox EOS Landing Net is ultra soft and very fish friendly.

 This certainly makes it a contender for the best carp landing net!

 Notice the incredibly deep net that allows you to land large carp with no problems at all here.

 A strong 6ft handle is made from high modulus carbon (used for carp rods) which allows a great amount of give when lifting out of the water or trying to get your catch under control.